-XMI production rules are defined for elements in the Abstractions, EMOF and CMOF packages in the MOF 2 Core, and for the Abstractions package in the UML Infrastructure Core.
-The rules for these packages are consistent and build upon each other: the rules for the EMOF package refine the Abstractions rules, and the rules for the CMOF package refine the EMOF rules.
+XMI production rules are defined for elements in in UML as constrained by the EMOF and CMOF compliance levels in the MOF 2 Core.
+The rules for these packages are consistent and build upon each other: the rules for CMOF refine the EMOF rules.
 The rules are defined by mapping the model elements to the serialization model.